GrosSacASac/JavaScript-Set-Up/js/JavaScript_Style_Guide.md

 ### indentation

-Indent with 4 spaces
+Indent with 4 spaces, or 1 tab.

 ### spacing

-ATODO
+TODO